opnfv/vineperf/docs/testing/developer/devguide/design/trafficgen_integration_guide.rst

 ===================================

 Every trafficgen class must inherit from generic **ITrafficGenerator** interface class.
-VSPERF during its initialization scans content of pkt_gen directory for all python modules, that inherit from **ITrafficGenerator**.
+ViNePerf during its initialization scans content of pkt_gen directory for all python modules, that inherit from **ITrafficGenerator**.
 These modules are automatically added into the list of supported traffic generators.